 Lexan Polycarbonate fixed mounting brackets are included with every composite shutter ordered.
 These v-shaped 1-1/8″ x 1-1/8″ brackets are specifically suited for use with outdoor composite shutters.
-One edge of the bracket will be attached to the building.
-The perpendicular edge is screwed to either the top or bottom of the shutter.
+The vertical side of the bracket attaches to the building.
+The perpendicular side screws to either the top or bottom of the shutter.
 The brackets extend the full width of the shutter and are not easily visible after installed.

 The Lexan mounting method is effective on all siding materials.
 Brick or stone may necessitate the use of wall anchors, or molly bolts.
 Screw locations need to be pre-drilled with a masonry bit prior to insertion of the anchor.

 The Lexan support locks the shutter in a fixed position.
 Follow the installation instructions for a successful installation.
 The supports are clear and will not distract from an attractive presentation.
 The use of stationary Lexan fixed mounting brackets is optional.

 Some customers have successfully installed composite shutters with French cleats.
 This method uses two interlocking lengths of wood or metal.
 One piece attaches to the building and the other to the back of the shutter.
 The down-facing shutter side crosspiece is lowered onto the upward slanted bottom bracket.
 Similar z-bar, or z-clips, hold the shutter against the building.

 Obtain the referenced hardware by searching online for “Orange Aluminum Locking Heavy Duty Panel Cleat.”
 Metal cleats (opposed to wood cleats) will probably perform best over time.
 Locking cleats will ensure the shutters do not slide or fall out.

 Composite shutters may also be installed direct to the building with screws.
 The screws enter through the face of the shutter and extend into the building.
 Each panel must be secured at all four corners.
 It may be necessary to add screws in the center edges for taller shutters.